Separating Marital and Non-Marital Property in an Illinois Divorce

 The dissenting judge said the trial court got it right and that, as far as he could tell, the majority had issued the “first decision in the free world ordering a trial court to consider a four-year period that occurred 20 years prior to the marriage, as though the parties were married during those four years.”
 Like the trial court, the dissenting judge said the husband was only obligated to reimburse his wife for the use of marital funds spent in purchasing the service credits.

-Speak with a DuPage County Divorce Lawyer Today
+Speak with a Rolling Meadows Divorce Lawyer Today

 As the divided appellate panel illustrates, separating marital and non-marital assets in a divorce can be a tricky proposition.
 That is why it is important to work with a qualified Rolling Meadows divorce lawyer when resolving any outstanding property issues with your spouse.
 Contact the SAM LAW OFFICE LLC today to schedule a free consultation with a member of our family law team today.